aravasio/chatterbox/README.md

 - Send messages or start new chat sessions.
 - Use various OpenAI models (e.g., `gpt-3.5-turbo`, `gpt-4`).
 - Adjust response temperature to control randomness.
+- Customize system role message when starting a new chat.
-- Archive and log chat histories.
+- Archive and log chat histories with pretty-printed JSON.
 - Read user input from files or directly from terminal.

 ---